Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

-The experiment shown in Figure \ref{plots_experiments_clusteringUSPS} deals with a data set $\dataset$ consisting of 600 points chosen uniformly at random from the USPS digits data set and $d$ being the Euclidean metric.
-For various parameter configurations one can see the purity of the clusterings obtained by the weighted (in blue) and unweighted (in pink) version of Algorithm \ref{algorithm_rng_clustering}.
-We also show the purity of the clusterings obtained when applying spectral clustering to the true weighted (in light blue) and unweighted (in bronze) $k$-RNG on $\dataset$.
+The experiment shown in Figure \ref{plots_experiments_clusteringUSPS} deals with a data set $\dataset$ consisting of 600 digits chosen uniformly at random from the set of all USPS digits and $d$ being the Euclidean metric.
+We assume a ground truth partitioning of $\dataset$ into ten classes according to the digits' values.
+For various parameter configurations the plots show the purity of the clusterings produced by the weighted (in blue) and unweighted (in red) version of Algorithm \ref{algorithm_rng_clustering} as a function of the number of input statements.
+The plots also show the purity of the clusterings obtained when applying spectral clustering to the true weighted (in light blue) and unweighted (in bronze) $k$-RNG on $\dataset$.
 Note that these two curves only vary with the number of input statements because of random effects in the $K$-means step of spectral clustering.
-Although it might look odd at a first glance that the purity achieved by Algorithm~\ref{algorithm_rng_clustering} is not monotonic with respect to the number of provided statements, we can see that it is always between $0.67$ and $0.7$ for a wide range of values of $k$ and $\sigma$ when the error probability equals zero (first and second row).
-For comparison, a random clustering in which data points are randomly assigned to one of ten clusters independently of each other with probability $0.1$ has an average purity of $0.19$ and a clustering obtained from spectral clustering applied to the weighted $k$-NN graph on $\dataset$ (the true data set---not an ordinal embedding) has an average purity of not more than $0.75$, even for a good choice of $k$ and~$\sigma$.
-When $errorprob=0.3$, Algorithm~\ref{algorithm_rng_clustering} completely fails for small values of $k$ (third row, left) as has to be expected due to our findings in Section \ref{subsubsec_rng_estimation}.
-For $k$ sufficiently large it finally yields the same purity values as in the case of $errorprob=0$ (this holds already for $k=100$ and a wide range of values of $\sigma$---plots not shown here).
-Again, in both the case of $errorprob=0$ and $errorprob=0.3$ there is almost no difference in the performance of the weighted and the unweighted version.
+Although it might look odd at a first glance that the purity achieved by Algorithm~\ref{algorithm_rng_clustering} is not monotonic with respect to the number of input statements, we can see that the purity is always between~$0.67$ and~$0.7$ for a wide range of values of $k$ and $\sigma$ when $errorprob=0$ (1st row; 2nd row, 1st plot).
+For comparison, a random clustering in which data points are randomly assigned to one of ten clusters independently of each other with probability one-tenth has an average purity of $0.19$.
+A clustering obtained by applying spectral clustering to a symmetric \mbox{$k$-NN~graph} with Gaussian edge weights $\exp(-d(x_i,x_j)^2/\sigma^2)$ on $\dataset$ (the true data set---not an ordinal embedding) has an average purity of not higher than $0.75$, even for a good choice of $k$ and~$\sigma$.
+When $errorprob=0.3$, Algorithm~\ref{algorithm_rng_clustering} completely fails for small values of $k$ (2nd row, 2nd plot) as has to be expected because of our findings in Section~\ref{subsubsec_rng_estimation}.
+For $k$ sufficiently large it finally yields the same purity values as when $errorprob=0$ (2nd row, 3rd plot).
+In fact, this is true already for $k=100$ and a wide range of values of~$\sigma$ (plots omitted).
+Again, both in the case of $errorprob=0$ and in the case of $errorprob=0.3$, there is almost no difference in the performance of the weighted and the unweighted version of Algorithm \ref{algorithm_rng_clustering}.

-\subsection{Real data}
+\subsection{Real Data}